starsite/FileMaker-Swift/filemaker-goodies/URL-schemes.md

-## URL schemes for FileMaker Go, App SDK, and iOS
+## URL schemes for FileMaker Go, App SDK, and Swift

 I've tested all of the Apple and FileMaker URL schemes, and most of the third-party app schemes (for the apps/services I have).
 URL schemes can/and sometimes do change, so this list will be updated as needed.
 If you see something wrong, send me a message.
 This isn't meant to be an exhaustive list.
 The aim is to maintain a list of widely used/common apps for reference, for Go and FIAS developers.